 Notification Regarding Student Accounts or Profiles on Social Networking Websites

-State law requires the District to notify students and their parents/guardians that school officials may request or require a student or his or her parent/guardian to provide a password or other related account information to gain access to the student’s account or profile on a social networking website.
-This request may be made only if there is reasonable cause to believe that the student’s account contained evidence that he or she violated a school disciplinary rule or Board policy.\
+(1) School officials may not request or require a student or his or her parent/guardian to provide a password or other related account information to gain access to the student’s account or profile on a social networking website.

 LEGAL REF.: 105 ILCS 5/10-20.14, 5/10-22.6, and 5/10-22.10a.